Semi-convection in rotating spherical shells: flows, layers and dynamos: Abstract

 \section{Abstract}

-Large regions of gaseous planets are thought to be stratified with an unstable thermal gradient, but a stabilising gradient of heavy element composition.
-Fluid in these regions is unstable to semi-convection, with motions driven by differences in the molecular diffusivity of temperature and composition, and could play a role in supporting planetary magnetic fields.
-Previous studies focus largely on local models in Cartesian boxes; here, we investigate semi-convection in rotating spherical shells.
-The onset of linear instability shows a transition between the two limits of rotating convection and non-rotating semi-convection.
-Non-linear simulations evolve into a system of concentric layers of relatively constant density, separated by narrow high-gradient regions.
-These layers gradually merge, resulting in a statistically steady state dominated by either a single convection region or a narrower convective zone beneath a stably stratified layer (SSL), depending on the strength of the thermal forcing compared to the rotation.
-When magnetic field generation is considered, our magnetohydrodynamic simulations exhibit self-sustained dynamo action.
-In cases where the turbulent convective region generates magnetic fields that are smoothed by zonal flows within the overlying SSL, the resulting field is strongly dipolar and axisymmetric, in encouraging agreement with Saturn’s observed magnetic field.
-Within the regimes explored, both the Rossby number and the thickness of the SSL are well predicted by a single combination of control parameters.
-This enables the identification of a parameter range in which the generated magnetic fields resemble those of planetary dynamos.
+Large regions of giant planets are thought to possess unstable thermal gradients stabilised by gradients of heavy-element composition.
+Such a fluid can develop semi-convection, a double-diffusive instability driven by the unequal molecular diffusivities of heat and composition.
+While previous studies have focused mainly on local Cartesian models, we investigate semi-convection in rotating spherical shells, the geometry relevant to planetary interiors, using direct numerical simulations.
+In a first nonlinear phase, the flow spontaneously forms concentric density staircases composed of well-mixed layers separated by thin, strongly stratified interfaces.
+We propose scalings for both the thickness of these layers and their survival time in terms of the rotation rate and stratification.
+Over longer timescales, layers merge to produce statistically steady states consisting either of a fully convective shell, or of a convective interior overlain by a persistent stably stratified layer (SSL), depending on the balance between stratification and rotation.
+Dynamo simulations show that flow within the convective region can generate a self-sustained magnetic field, which is filtered by zonal flows in the overlying SSL.
+This results in a strongly dipolar and axisymmetric external field, in encouraging agreement with Saturn’s magnetic field.
+Across the explored parameter range, both the Rossby number and the thickness of the stably stratified layer are governed by a single combination of control parameters.
+This enables identification of a regime favourable to planetary-like dynamos.